moosylog/exchange_collectors/README.md

 To access a users private data on an exchange, API authentication is required.
 Most exchanges require API authentication based on a public/private key pair and a cryptographic signature such as Secure Hash Algorithms (SHA) combined with hash-based message authentication code (HMAC).
 The challenge however is that all exchanges do their authentication slidely different and use different attributes in the http header for the authentication and/or signing of the request.
-Moosy Research created a large list of exchange specific collectors to authenticate and todo these private requests.
+Moosy Research created 50+ exchange specific collectors to authenticate and todo these private requests for [our own cyptosheets](https://sites.google.com/view/moosyresearch).
 A selection of our collectors is open source and published below.

 **Howto use these code examples:**